pushpanjalii/cssmajorproject/README.md

 # Spotify Clone
-this is a css major project
+This is a css major project